 3. Try to picture what the speaker is saying

-4. Don't interrupt or impose your opinion before they are done speaking
+4. Don't interrupt or impose your opinion before he is finished speaking

 5. Ask questions only to ensure understanding